dwmkerr/chatgpt-diagrams-extension/README.md

 A quick-and-dirty list of improvements and next steps:

 - [ ] bug: button is inserted multiple times while chatgpt is writing (add the class to the dom element _before_ start processing? note that the code language text (e.g. 'mermaid') is overwritten
-- [ ] build: commitlint
-- [ ] check options UI works in extension screen as well as inline in tab
 - [ ] consider webpack dev server to serve sample page in local dev mode
 - [ ] docs: blog post sharing extension, share online (LI, HN, Reddit)
 - [ ] feat: 'copy' button for diagrams